-The recent announcement by the Federal Food and Drug Administration (FDA) that it has adopted the ANSI (American National Standards Institute)-approved UL 2900-2-1 as a “consensus standard” for premarket certification of medical devices means the world is about to change—for the better.
-Especially for patients.
+The FDA’s adoption of UL 2900-2-1 as a consensus standard for premarket certification of medical devices means the world is about to change—for the better.

 The cyber security of connected medical devices, notoriously poor for decades, could finally start to improve.

 Taylor Armerding, Synopsys Software Integrity Group senior strategist, gives you the scoop on application security and insecurity in this week’s Security Mashup.
 Watch the episode below:

 FUD—fear, uncertainty, and doubt—is usually met with relentless mockery in the cyber security world, since it’s sometimes used to try to frighten people into buying a product.